GoogleCloudPlatform/terraform-google-enterprise-application/examples/multitenant-applications/README.md

+# Multitenant Applications

+This example demonstrates modifications necessary to deploy two separate application in the cluster, the applications are named `cymbal-bank` and `cymbal-shop`. `cymbal-bank` microservices will be deployed across differente namespaces, to represent different teams, and each microservice will have its own `admin` project, which hosts the CI/CD pipeline for the microservice. `cymbal-shop` microservices will be deployed into a single namespace and all pipelines into a single `admin` project.
+See the 4-appfactory [terraform.tfvars](./4-appfactory/envs/shared/terraform.tfvars) for more information on how these projects are specified.

 # Cymbal Bank Examples

 This example shows how to deploy Cymbal Bank using the infrastructure created using [Enterprise Application blueprint](https://cloud.google.com/architecture/enterprise-application-blueprint).